Understanding Your Place-Based POI Strategy

 Just as a reminder, we have a strict privacy policy that extends to even what POIs can be added into your system, such as medical and mental health facilities of certain types.

-Another filter we use is to group these places together into larger areas to see how visitors travel around from area to area.
+Regions are then used to group these places together into larger areas to see how visitors travel around from area to area.
 To create this filter you will be dividing up your whole destination into sections.
 We’ll work together on defining these, but the most important thing for you to remember is that this will all work best if every corner of your destination is contained inside a region.

 Important to note, though: Even though we want you to divide up your whole destination, it’s really about capturing the visits to places and then filtering them by the area those places are found in.
 Instead of thinking of this as invisible lines that people cross over in your destination, think of it as a way to divide up what places belong to what area.

-Important to note: Your county and city boundaries are also automatically brought in for you, so you don’t need to divide up your destination this way in your work for us.
+Note: Your county and city boundaries are also automatically brought in for you, so you don’t need to divide up your destination this way in your work for us.

-Screen Shot 2022-10-21 at 8.41.33 AM
+Screen Shot 2024-01-26 at 1.52.38 PM

 What does this look like at the end of all this work?
 Among other things, these become dropdown filters at the top of your location data modules, so that you can really narrow in on visitor movement and behavior.